HillJustin/HillJustin.github.io/teaching/index.md

 ## Annotated Readings

-Click the hyperlink to see the annotated PDF.
+Click the hyperlinks to see the annotated PDFs, which will open in new tabs.

 * Aristotle.